Taiwan president resigns as party leader after election loss

 “So I think if you can’t even raise this issue in Taipei,” Wang said.
 “You don’t even need to consider it in cities in the south.”

-The defeat for the ruling Democratic Progressive Party may be partly due to how it handled the pandemic.
+The defeat for the ruling DPP may be partly due to how it handled the pandemic.

 “The public has some dissatisfaction with the DPP on this, even though Taiwan has done well relatively speaking in pandemic prevention,” said Weihao Huang, a political science professor at National Sun Yat-sen University.